huma139/Kade-Engine-android-port/README.md

  - run command `adb devices`
  - check if there's any phone that recognize (it will list the device code when it got recognize), if it does then you're good to go

+or you can do `lime test android -emulator` to run it on emulator device. (you have to install a device on avd manager on android studio first)

 # Credits
 ### Friday Night Funkin'
  - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programming